-This work was supported by grants from the Canadian Institutes of Health Research (CIHR, of a CIHR New Investigator Award.
-M.C.L. is a recipient of a Graduate Scholarship from the
+This work was supported by grants from the Canadian Institutes of Health Research (CIHR, MOP-49609) and the Heart and Stroke Foundations of Québec and Canada.
+D.E.R. is a recipient of a CIHR New Investigator Award.
+M.C.L. is a recipient of a Graduate Scholarship from the CIHR.